 Relate to the Tech Industry but Name with Unrelated

-The flight between the industries is all about the services and good, surely a merchant dealing with convenience store cannot deal with the tech industry.
+The flight between the industries is all about the services and goods, surely a merchant dealing with convenience store cannot deal with the tech industry.
 Like a retailer has competition with other retailers, and sumo wrestlers’ fights sumo wrestler, the tech startup competes with the tech startup.
 So lawsuit from the other industry should not worry you much.
-An effective example of this is Google, if you happen to notice the code name of Android version OS that is used by the company, you will come across the words like Éclair, HoneyComb, GingerBread and so on.
+A practical example of this is Google; if you happen to notice the code name of Android version OS that is used by the company, you will come across the words like Éclair, HoneyComb, GingerBread and so on.
 Although this was not the case for KitKat, where the main story behind is that KitKat was the favorite candy of the team during the time of K release, so the company approached Hershey for the consent to use the name as one of the code names of the Android version and also serves the purpose of cross-promotion.
 Later you could notice the green color android symbol on the KitKat wrapper.

 Also Read: Trademark Watching Fundamentals

 Between the symbols, of circled R (®) and superscript capital letter TM(TM) one cannot use every symbol or simply just any symbol.
 There is a way to use each.
 The circled R symbol (®) can be used only when the words or phrase has been applied for registration and approved by the US government.
 Since you cannot use it until approval; you might desire to establish the fact, you have claimed this certain literature, and you possess the legal rights to it.